JSLittler/CV/README.md

 [Key Technical Skill](#key-technical-skills) | [Skills](#skills) | [Experience](#experience) | [Education](#education) |  [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/john-littler-057687218/)

-I am a proactive and innovative Full Stack Software Engineer with experience of Javascript (Web Components, React, Angular, Node) and C# (.Net) as well as a range of other technologies and frameworks.
+I am a proactive and innovative Full Stack Software Engineering Leader with experience of Javascript (Web Components, React, Angular, Node) and C# (.Net) as well as a range of other technologies and frameworks.
 Throughout my time as a Software Engineer I have combined creativity, a high level of technical knowledge and enthusiasm for learning and developing.
 I am passionate about writing lightweight, maintainable code that is clean, tested, reusable and delivers the right outcome for customers.

 ## Key Technical Skills

-JavaScript, nodeJS, Web components, React, HTML 5, AWS, Docker, Microservices, MongoDB, Git, Github, C#, .NET 5.0, .NET Core 3.1, .NET Framework 4.8, Test Driven Development, Behaviour Driven Development, Agile Development.
+System design, JavaScript, nodeJS, Web components, React, HTML 5, AWS, Docker, Microservices, MongoDB, Git, Github, C#, .NET 5.0, .NET Core 3.1, .NET Framework 4.8, Test Driven Development, Behaviour Driven Development, Agile Development.

 ## Skills

+### Effective Leader
+A constant from every role I have ever undertaken is that I always take responsibility and ownership for challenges, while bringing people with me.
+The combination of technical and interpersonal skills highlighted above, allied to my leadership experience allows me to work in a way that both contributes most effectively to a team and gets the best out of my colleagues.
+I am reflective and constantly look for a better balance of process and solution focus, I am flexible enough to change approach based upon circumstances and as an effective communicator I am accomplished in developing a shared vision among any team.

 ### Excellent communicator
 I regularly contribute to a company wide showcase, and have run a range of sessions for colleagues to share technical knowledge, good practice or to find a consensus on our approach to specific technical challenges.
 I contribute effectively in ceremonies helping to shape work and ways of working, pair effectively on technical tasks and as a former teacher I have a great deal of experience in this area which means colleagues regularly seek my advice or feedback.